elvodqa/pitchy/README.md

 # Pitchy
-A small python script that allows you to register input with pitch of the sound.
+A small python script that allows you to register input with the pitch of a sound.